You're Driving Me Crazy

 "You’re Driving Me Crazy" (Note: Copyrighted as "You're Driving Me Crazy!
 What Did I Do?" and renewed under R203385) is an American popular song composed (music and lyrics) by Walter Donaldson in 1930 and recorded the same year by Lee Morse, Rudy Vallée & His Connecticut Yankees and Guy Lombardo & His Royal Canadians (with vocal by Carmen Lombardo).
-The composition will enter the public domain on January 1, 2026.
+The composition entered the public domain on January 1, 2026.

 Successful recordings

 The song became a hit and was added to the 1930 musical comedy Smiles, starring Marilyn Miller and Fred and Adele Astaire.
 It was recorded in 1930 by McKinney's Cotton Pickers and by Nick Lucas & His Crooning Troubadors.
 Nick Lucas's version, released on Brunswick, was a No. 7 hit: Brunswick 4987 (E-35404).
 Other popular artists issuing recording of this hit that same year included Rudy Vallée, Gene Austin and Guy Lombardo.

 The chords of "You're Driving Me Crazy" form the basis for Bennie Moten's great "Moten Swing."

 In 1931, cartoon character Betty Boop sang a sexy version of the song in the pre-code cartoon Silly Scandals.
 As Boop sang the song, her dress slipped down repeatedly, revealing a lacy bra and causing her to squeal.
 Later in the song, Betty was joined on stage by a line of mechanical dancing penguins who stomped out the beat in accompaniment to her singing.